AlexDavies8/blog/content/posts/illusion-of-research.md

 ---
 title: The Illusion of Research
 date: 2025-06-16
+tags: post
 ---

 Apple researchers recently released a rather bold paper called [The Illusion of Thinking](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf), which was picked up by both media outlets and social media alike as some kind of proof that AI is a fad, or that they are incapable of reasoning, or one of many other claims.

-<iframe style="width:100%;aspect-ratio:16/9" src="https://www.youtube.com/embed/VBP3FojvpJw?si=dYmd0Oi7TmFGxcvm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe style="width:100%;aspect-ratio:16/9" src="https://www.youtube.com/embed/u31qwQUeGuM?si=2x97uFDoJqOfAdu4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 However, this isn't just a case of people reading the title and making up some fantastical story - the paper really does make some absurd and quite frankly unfounded claims, although they aren't quite the claims reported in most online coverage.